CUEXPO 2020

 Hosted by: Office for Community Based Research at the University of Victoria and the United Way of Greater Victoria

-Conference Organizers: Budd Hall
+Conference Organizers: Dr. Budd Hall with the Office of Community-Based Research

 Theme: Leaders in Urban Change